 Dear Joe,

 It seems to me, chewing your fruits and vegetables naturally blenderizes them.
 When the chewed food gets to your stomach and the acid starts to break it down you are naturally juicing them!
-One reason people use juicers or blenders is to put more parts of the fruit or vegetable in than they would normally consume (seeds, pulp, core, etc).
-You can get enough soluble fiber from eating most fruits and vegetables with the skin on (such as apples, carrots, cucumbers, etc) but there is no reason to try eating orange skin (although the membrane just inside the skin and around each section has most of the soluble fiber you want) or apple cores.
+You can get enough soluble fiber from eating most fruits and vegetables with the skin on, such as apples, plums, cucumbers, etc.

 It’s a bit pricey, but there are plenty of coupons available on the internet (i.e. http://www.swoopup.com/stores/deals/Medifast-Diet ).
 Even if you don’t pay full price.